Danideos/Chess-RayTracer/README.md

 # Project setup

-* Download all the files from `zapoctak/main_project_dir`
+* To run from shell:

-* I tried to make the program runnable from all devices like this:

   ```shell
   mkdir build